LinguaPhylo/linguaPhylo.github.io/developer/implement-ext.md

   <figcaption>Figure {{ current_fig_num }}: The sub-project "beast2".</figcaption>
 </figure>

-On the left side of the figure it shows
+On the left side of the figure, it shows

 ### lphybeast